 What drives our need to find a connection?
 Directed, wrote and produced a short film series exploring our inherent need to find that special someone.
 Leading a production crew and volunteer cast in London, Stockholm and San Francisco.

 Agency: Kin Studios.

 Part 1: 2:30 min.
 Part 2 coming soon.

 Across cultures and generations, whether a romantic or a cynic––we all long to find someone we can have a true connection with.
-And some do unbelievable things to search for and be with this one person.
+Some do unbelievable things in pursuit and search of that one person.
 But why?
 This question, is the catalyst for this film.

 I love the power of film to decipher the elusive nature of the human condition, and distill it into a succinct emotive experience.